Mid-Autumn Festival: Xiamen

 A unique tradition is celebrated quite exclusively in the island city of Xiamen.
-During the festival, families and friends gather to play Bo Bing, a gambling sort of game involving 6 dice.
+During the festival, families and friends gather to play Bo Bing, a traditional dice-based prize game associated with the Mid-Autumn Festival.
 People take turns in rolling the dice in a ceramic bowl with the results determining what they win.
 The number 4 is mainly what determines how big the prize is.